Turn Your Lights Down Low

 "Turn Your Lights Down Low" is a song by Jamaican reggae band Bob Marley and the Wailers from their 1977 album, Exodus.
 It is the only song on side B of the album that was not released as a single.
 However, a remastered version featuring Lauryn Hill (credited as Bob Marley featuring Lauryn Hill) was released in 1999.
-The duet was commercially successful, peaking at number one on the UK R&B Chart while topping the charts in New Zealand and Romania.
+This version was commercially successful, peaking at number one on the UK R&B Singles Chart while topping the charts of New Zealand and Romania.
 It received a nomination for Best Pop Collaboration with Vocals at the 43rd Grammy Awards.

 Duet version

 A cover/remixed version was released in October 1999, with original artist Bob Marley featuring American singer-songwriter Lauryn Hill.
 Hill contributes her vocals to the song as well as a rap verse.
 The single is taken from the compilation album Chant Down Babylon (1999), which features remixes and covers of Bob Marley songs by various modern day soul, hip-hop and rock artists.
 This duet became a hit in late 1999 and early 2000, reaching number one in New Zealand and Romania for two weeks.
 The song also reached the top 10 in the Netherlands, Norway, and Sweden.
 In France, where it peaked at number 14, it received a Gold certification for sales exceeding 250,000 copies.